redis/redis/design-documents/REDIS-CLUSTER-2.md

 If Client-1 detects some failure accessing Node-3, for instance a connection refused error or a timeout, it logs what happened with LPUSH commands against all the other nodes.
-This "error messages" will have a timestamp and the Node id.
+This "error message" will have a timestamp and the Node id.
 Something like:

     LPUSH __cluster__:errors 3:1272545939